On the Complexity of Hazard-Free Formulas: Composition of Boolean functions in hazard-free setting

 \section{Composition of Boolean functions in hazard-free setting}

 In this section, we prove \Cref{prop:lower-bound-direct-sum}, which establishes a lower bound on the communication complexity of the hazard-free KW game for the composition of a monotone function with an arbitrary inner function.
-This result is inspired by \cite[Lemma 4]{KRW95}, which obtains a similar result in the monotone setting.
-By \Cref{thm:kw-hazard-free-monotone}, the monotone KW game is equivalent to the hazard-free KW game, enabling us to extend the proof of \cite{KRW95} to a partially hazard-free setting.
+We follow the proof idea of the next lemma: \begin{lemma}[{\cite[Lemma 4]{KRW95}}] Let $\booleanf{f}{n}$ and $\booleanf{g}{m}$ be monotone Boolean functions.
+Then:

+\end{lemma} The proof of \Cref{lem:composition-of-monotone-relations} uses two properties of $\kwgame^+_{f\diamond g}$: First, the game can be played equivalently on the prime implicants and the prime implicates of the function, and those of $f\diamond g$ are constructed of those of $f$ and those of $g$.
+Second, for an input $\ternaryx{X,Y}{n\times m}$, a valid answer $(i,j)$ to $\kwgame^+_{f\diamond g}$ must be a row $i$ for which $g(X_i)=1, g(Y_i)=0$ and so $i$ is a valid answer to the KW game of $f$ and $j$ is a valid answer to the KW game of $g$.
 The lower bound is then derived through a reduction to the direct sum of functions, as shown in \cite[Corollary 5]{KRW95}.
+We prove that these properties also hold in the hazard-free KW game of $f\diamond g$ if $f$ is a monotone function, while $g$ can be any function.

-The hazard-free KW game is played on the prime implicants (and implicates).
-We show in \Cref{prop:prime-implicants-composition} that the prime implicants (and implicates) of the composed function, $f\diamond g$, can be derived from the prime implicants (and implicates) of $f$ and $g$.
+We prove in \Cref{prop:prime-implicants-composition} that the prime implicants (and implicates) of the composed function, $f\diamond g$, can be derived from the prime implicants (and implicates) of $f$ and $g$.